 Dong-Hyun Seo Senior consultant engineer Keysight Technologies KOREA

 Automobile manufacturers, parts suppliers and chipset companies are working on the development and application of Automotive Ethernet.
 Up to IEEE 802.3bw, IEEE 802.3bp and OABR 3.2, all versions of Automotive Ethernet are required to be tested against strict standards.
 The presentation will look beyond the 100Base-T1 for more complex transmission and reception of the 1000Base-T1 specification.
 It will also discuss the measurement challenges of cable and connector assemblies and Keysight Technologies’ fast, automated Automotive Ethernet physical layer compliance test solutions.

 Non-contact NV measurement for automotive via optical methods

 Clark Lee President Hysen Corp KOREA

-The performance of an automotive are not just characterized by the ability of motion, but as well as the feel of quality defined by vibration and noise.
-This presentation aims to discuss the application of non-contact, vibration measurement method via Laser Doppler Vibrometry.
-The Polytec Laser Doppler Vibrometer (LDV) has been widely used in R&D as well as component level testing within the Automotive industry.
-Measurement examples using the LDV will be presented, showing the dynamic response on Valve Train, Electronics of Electric Vehicles, Damping Optimization of Chassis etc. Further expanding on the principle of LDV, extending the usage to attain 3-axis responses critical for modal analysis of components & BIW.
-The presentation will also provide an update of emerging applications e.g. Operational Deflection Shape analysis of rolling tires which was considered unachievable until recently.
+The performance of an automotive is not just characterized by the ability of motion, but also the feel of quality defined by vibration and noise.
+This presentation will discuss the application of a non-contact vibration measurement method via Laser Doppler Vibrometry.
+The Polytec Laser Doppler Vibrometer (LDV) has been widely used in R&D as well as in component-level testing within the automotive industry.
+Measurement examples using the LDV will be presented, showing the dynamic response on valvetrain, electronics of electric vehicles, damping optimization of chassis, etc. It will also expand on the principle of LDV, extending the usage to attain three-axis responses critical for modal analysis of components and BIW.
+The presentation will also provide an update on emerging applications such as operational deflection shape analysis of rolling tires, which was considered unachievable until recently.

 Reliability test method for automotive headlights